swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

    * for `swiftc` or `clang` invocations **/ indexStorePath?: string;

+  /** Options to control how many targets should be prepared simultaneously by SourceKit-LSP. */ multiTargetPreparation?: MultiTargetPreparationSupport

   /** Whether the server set the `outputPath` property in the `buildTarget/sources` request */ outputPathsProvider?: bool;